apparebit/diaphanous/data/provenance.md

     and
     [2022](https://www.missingkids.org/content/dam/missingkids/pdfs/2022-reports-by-country.pdf),
     while also making them machine-readable and adding ISO-3166 Alpha-3 codes.

+  * __`csam-reports-per-platform.json`__: Transparency disclosures about CSAM by major social media platforms and companies as well as the corresponding disclosures by NCMEC.
+The dataset incorporates information about Alphabet (Google and YouTube), Automattic (Tumblr and Wordpress), Discord, Meta (Facebook, Instagram, and WhatsApp), Microsoft (including LinkedIn), Pinterest, Quora, Reddit, Snap, Telegram, TikTok, Twitch, and X née Twitter.
+    Detailed source links are part of the dataset itself.

   * __`csam-reports-per-year-country-capita.csv`__: The result of cleaning up and merging the following datasets into one denormalized table: